al3xandr3/al3xandr3.github.io/_posts/2016-04-13-user-retention-and-the-aha-moment.md

 ### Finding it from data

 Go look into the data and compare the users who survive (keep using the product) versus the ones who don't...

 What are the actions, the usage, they did of the product when they were new users?

-Are there actions that the survivors did often and the non-survivors don't? thats the event that gets them to the aha moment.
+Are there actions that the survivors did often and the non-survivors don't? that's the event that gets them to the aha moment.

-And That is the even that you need to get all new users to do.
+And That is the event that you need to get all new users to do.

 ## Metrics